web-archive-group/ELXN42-Article/elxn42.md

 - 19 October 2015: Election day.
 We see "Vote" dominate, as well as the word "Liberal."
 This was mostly reflecting the widely retweeted announcement of the Liberal Party of Canada's victory that evening.
 - 20 October 2015: The new Prime Minister Trudeau is the topic of the day, as well as his first name: "Justin."

 At a glance, we are seeing a major narrative within the tweets.
+[You can see all of the wordclouds yourself here](http://ruebot.net/elxn42/wordclouds/), or [animated here](http://ruebot.net/elxn42/elxn42-wordcloud-animation.html).
+This could be useful for a researcher wanting an overall birds-eye-view of content, or as a teaser to further investigations.

+It also speaks to how researchers could use more sophisticated textual analysis software or programming languages, such as R, Python, Mathematica, or beyond, to extract meaningful information from this soup of knowledge.

 ### Retweets